 - 1-2-3 pass swab, to show increasing saturation

-- An ink scribble made with an M-nib fountain pen
+- An ink scribble made with an F-nib fountain pen (Pelikan M200)

 - The name of the paper used, written with a B-nib

-- A small text sample, written with an M-nib
+- A small text sample, written with an F-nib (Pelikan M200)

-- Drying times of the ink on the paper (with the M-nib)
+- Drying times of the ink on the paper (with the F-nib)

-Technical test results on Rhodia N°16 notepad paper, written with Lamy Safari, M-nib
+Technical test results on Rhodia N° 16 notepad paper, written with Pelikan M200, F-nib